-- If the design of the motor requires connection to a particular converter type, the rating plate will contain corresponding additional information. - The converter is correctly parameterized.
+- If the motor design requires connection to a specific converter type, carefully check the supplementary data on the rating plate/supplementary plate. - Carefully ensure that the converter is correctly parameterized.
 The parameterization data is specified on the rating plate of the machine.
 Information about the parameters is available in the operating instructions for the converter.

-- Any supplementary motor monitoring devices and equipment have been correctly connected and are functioning correctly. - In continuous operation, the motor cannot exceed the specified upper speed limit n{max} or undershoot the lower speed limit n{min}.
+- Check that the supplementary equipment and devices to monitor the machine are correctly connected and are functioning correctly. - In continuous operation, carefully ensure that the motor cannot exceed the specified upper speed limit n{max} or fall below the lower speed limit n{min}.